lammps/lammps/doc/documentation_conventions.md

 optionally e-book reader formats ePUB and MOBI) is mostly automated and controlled by a Makefile in the `doc` folder.
-This makefile assumes that the processing is done on a Unix-like machine and Python 3.5 or later and a matching virtualenv module are available.
+This makefile assumes that the processing is done on a Unix-like machine and Python 3.5 or later and a matching venv module are available.
 Additional Python packages (like the Sphinx tool and several extensions) are transparently installed into a virtual environment over the internet using the `pip` package manager.
 Further requirements and details are discussed in the